 Batch processing options apply when you select more than one data file in the Open Data dialog box.
 When more than one file is selected, the File Batch toolbar is displayed at the lower left portion of the application window.
 You can navigate through the batch one file at a time, or auto-advance through the batch.

 Analysis

 Choose what analysis option you want to occur when a new data file is opened.
 The options available are listed below:

 No analysis: No analysis is performed.

-Auto-analyze: Automatic Analysis is run on each data file.
+Auto-analyze: Automatic Analysis is performed.